Loading...

 What's in the News

-• Climb launched Climb SLED, a dedicated State, Local, and Education division designed to centralize leadership, operational support, and partner resources for public sector vendors and resellers, with an initial focus in 2026 on strengthening operational support, expanding SLED focused resellers, and clarifying public sector ownership within the organization (Key Developments).
+• Climb launched Climb SLED, a dedicated State, Local, and Education division that centralizes leadership, operational support, and partner resources to help technology vendors and resellers work more effectively in public sector markets, with a focus on strengthening SLED operational support and reseller enablement in 2026 (Key Developments).

-• The Board approved a four-for-one forward stock split of the common stock, effected through an amendment to the Restated Certificate of Incorporation, with stockholders of record on March 16, 2026 receiving three additional shares for every share held, and trading expected to begin on a split-adjusted basis on March 23, 2026 (Key Developments).
+• The company announced a four for one forward stock split of its common stock, with shareholders of record on March 16, 2026 set to receive three additional shares for each share held, and trading expected to begin on a split adjusted basis on March 23, 2026 (Key Developments).

-• The Board decided to suspend quarterly cash dividends on the common stock beginning with the first quarter of 2026 to preserve financial flexibility, with capital intended to be directed toward organic growth initiatives and potential strategic opportunities, following the last declared dividend on October 28, 2025 that was paid on November 17, 2025 (Key Developments).
+• The Board of Directors decided to suspend quarterly cash dividends on common stock beginning with the first quarter of 2026 to preserve financial flexibility, with plans to reinvest capital into organic growth initiatives and potential strategic opportunities (Key Developments).

 Valuation Changes